briis/smartweather/info.md

 # Smart Weather for Home Assistant
+{% if prerelease %}

+#### THIS IS A BETA RELEASE AND HAS BREAKING CHANGES IF YOU HAVE THE OLD VERSION RUNNING

+The SmartWeather integration adds support for Weather Stations from [WeatherFlow](https://weatherflow.com/products-new/) including the old AIR and SKY units plus the new Tempest units.
+Data is pulled using their documented REST API.
+The Weather Forecast is supplied also from WeatherFlow and uses their new AI based Forecasting system.
+Please note that this part is still in development at WeatherFlow, so the API might break.

+There is currently support for the following device types within Home Assistant:
+* Weather
+* Sensor
+* Binary Sensor

+There is support for *Daily* or *Hourly* based forecast.

+## Installation
+This Integration is part of the default HACS store, so search for *SmartWeather* in HACS.
+But as you are reading this, you already know that.

+## Upgrading from a previous version
+The integration has been rewritten, to use *Config Flow* as configuration option, so if you have a previous version installed, you must first remove that.

+So when upgrading do the following in this order:
+1. Edit the *yaml* files that contain references to `smartweather` and remove them from the file. (configuration.yaml and were ever you store `sensor`, `binary_sensor` and `weather` configuration)
+2. Remove the Integration from HACS
+3. Restart Home Assistant
+4. When HA is back online go to HACS and install the new Beta Version of *SmartWeather*
+5. Restart Home Assistant
+6. When HA is back online, go to *Configuration* and then *Integrations*, click the + sign in the bottom right, and search for SmartWeather.
+7. Fill out the Configuration Options, and click *Submit*.
+You should now have all the Devices and Entities configured.

+{% else %}
 This a *custom integration* for [Home Assistant](https://www.home-assistant.io/).
 It combines real-time weather readings from a Smart Weather weather station produced by *WeatherFlow* and Forecast data from *Dark Sky*.

 ![GitHub release](https://img.shields.io/github/release/briis/smartweather.svg)